-APCC-ST and APCC-PRO COM Setting
+APCC-Standard and APCC-PRO COM Setting

-Versions 1.8.2.0 and 1.8.2.1 respectively or later recommended for the GTOCP5; GTOCP4 can be v.
-1.8.0.5
+Versions 1.9.7.2 and 1.9.7.3 respectively or later recommended for the GTOCP5 and GTOCP4.

-• In the Connection group box, select from the top drop down list:

-TCP LAN/Wi-Fi (GTOCP4/5 Only) or UDP LAN/Wi-Fi (GTOCP4/5 Only)
+- In the Connection group box, select from the top drop down list: TCP LAN/Wi-Fi (GTOCP4/5 Only) or UDP LAN/Wi-Fi (GTOCP4/5 Only) - Click Find Mount.

-Click the small button to the right of your selection.
 This will open a list of available mount connections.
-Get the IP address from this list.
-Be sure to select the LAN IP address - not the Wi-Fi IP address - if that is your
+Select your mount's IP address from this list and click Select.
+Be sure to select the LAN IP address - not the Wi-Fi IP address - if that is your preference.